Peugeot 205: 205 Rallye

 The distinctive aesthetic features of the 205 Rallye include the squarer wheel arches (which are different from GTI arches), the steel body-coloured wheels and the rainbow-coloured Peugeot-Talbot sport decals on the front grille and the tailgate.
 They were only available in white.
 The Rallye was sold with a reduced-weight interior with the Peugeot-Talbot sport logo embroidered in the front seats.

-From 1990 to 1992 Peugeot also built a 1.9 litre version of the 205 Rallye.
-Only about 1000 of them were produced and they were only sold in Germany, because the 1.3 litre version did not meet German road regulations.
+From 1990 to 1992, Peugeot also built a 1.9 litre version of the 205 Rallye.
+Only about 1000 examples were produced and they were only sold in Germany, because the 1.3 litre version did not meet German road regulations.
 The 1.9 Rallye is just a 105 bhp 1.9 GTI with the Rallye bodyshell and the new-style clear indicators and rear light units.
 Although they are even rarer than the 1.3 Rallye, they are less popular among Peugeot enthusiasts, because they lack the raw and spartan character of the 1.3 Rallye and are 150 kg heavier.

-In 1992 Peugeot introduced the Rallye to the UK market, it was available in three colours (500 white, 250 yellow, 80 blue) and was essentially a re-badged XT.
+In 1992, Peugeot introduced the Rallye to the UK market, it was available in three colours (500 white, 250 yellow, 80 blue) and was essentially a re-badged XT.
 It came equipped with black cloth seats embroidered with the Peugeot-Talbot Sport logo, the Peugeot-Talbot sports colours behind the front arches and over the back arches, as well as the same markings on the grill and tailgate of its European brother.
 It was powered by an iron-blocked 1360 cc TU3.2 engine with the same twin-choke Solex carburettor found on the earlier XS engine.
-It produced 75 bhp and achieved 107 mi/h with a 0–60 mph of 11.7 seconds.
+It produced 75 bhp and achieved 107 mi/h with a 0–60 mph time of 11.7 seconds.

 After the 205 Rallye, Peugeot again used the 'Rallye' designation for some of its 106 and 306 models.